gyliu513/langX101/fastmcp/auth/README.md

 #### Methods

 ##### `generateKeyPair()`
 Generates a new RSA key pair and saves to files.
+If keys already exist, they will be loaded instead.

 ##### `loadKeys()`
 Loads existing RSA keys from files.
 Returns `true` if successful.